I recently finished a book entitled What Works on Wall Street by James P. O’Shaughnessy.

 The Best Things in Life are Easy and Simple

-Perhaps one of the best strategies O’Shaughnessy shows is one that is extremely simple.
+Perhaps one of the best strategies O’Shaughnessy shows works on Wall Street is one that is extremely simple.

 Buy 50 stocks with the highest relative strength trading at a price-to- sales ratio less than 1, hold for a year, then repeat.